 Deadline: March 1st

-Through the American Library Association (ALA), the Tom and Roberta Drewes Scholarship is awarded annually for $3,000 to U.S. or Canadian citizens who are pursuing a Master of Library Science (MLS) science at an ALA-accredited school.
-Eligible candidates must be currently working as support staff in a library, exhibit financial need, maintain good standing, and have completed no more than 12 graduate credits.
+The Tom and Roberta Drewes Scholarship is awarded annually through the ALA.
+This $3,000 scholarship goes to U.S. or Canadian citizens who are pursuing a Master of Library Science.
+They must study at an ALA-accredited graduate school.
+Eligible candidates must be currently working as support staff in a library.
+They must exhibit financial need, and maintain good standing.
+They must have completed no more than 12 graduate credits.
 Applications must include three references, official transcripts, and a personal statement.

 Contact